Description

 Finding secrets in git history is a recognized attack vector in red-team and penetration testing engagements.
 Tools like truffleHog, gitleaks, and git-secrets automate the process of scanning repositories for high-entropy strings and known secret patterns across the entire commit graph.

-git stashentries, deleted branches (accessible viagit reflog), and orphaned commits that were never merged can all retain sensitive data even after the working tree looks clean.For defenders, the lesson is: treat your git history as public the moment any commit touches a remote.
+git log; the commit is reachable fromHEAD.
+In more complex scenarios secrets can also live ingit stashentries, deleted branches (accessible viagit reflog), or orphaned commits that were never merged, all of which retain data even after the working tree looks clean.For defenders, the lesson is: treat your git history as public the moment any commit touches a remote.
 Use pre-commit hooks (e.g.,

 detect-secrets) to block secrets from being committed in the first place, and rotate any credential that has ever appeared in a commit message or diff.